GoogleCloudPlatform/terraform-google-secured-data-warehouse/docs/PIPELINE_DEPLOYMENTS.md

 - [Regional DLP](../examples/regional-dlp/README.md)

-If you are using our [Regional DLP Example](../examples/regional-dlp/README.md), the Dataflow deployed is already waiting for new input data in the topic.
+If you are using our [Regional DLP Example](../examples/regional-dlp/README.md), the Dataflow pipeline deployed is already waiting for new input data in the [data ingestion topic](../README.md#outputs) created by *Secured Data Warehouse Module*.
 You just need do publish a new message with the format expected by the template.
 You can check how publishing messages [here](https://cloud.google.com/pubsub/docs/publisher).

 ### How do I check if my data have been de-identified?